 Furniture allows your viewers to consider how they would make use of the space.
 It can be difficult to tell if a six-seater dining set will fit in a dining room if there isn’t a table in there already.

 Furniture will also hide imperfections.
 Those scuffs and small cracks may catch the eye a little too much if they are in plain sight with nothing to hide them.
 A few decorations and furniture can help to draw attention away from imperfections, even if they are in plain sight.
+If you are selling a house with tenants there is a good chance the furniture is theirs so it will be advertised as is.
+However, if you own the furniture in this situation things may be a little different.

 Why furnished houses sell faster